 Identifying problems within MENA societies where new solutions are possible, we bring together international and local actors to provide services ranging from recycling to education.

-We are a private, for-profit company owned by its Swedish founders who have no direct or indirect affiliations or vested interests in the MENA region.
+We are a Swedish non-profit organisation (full name: Your Middle East Foundation), founded by a group of people who have no direct or indirect affiliations or vested interests in the MENA region.

 While we remain politically neutral, our value base is built on the UN Charter of Human Rights.